moelders/typescript-proptypes-generator/README.md

 1. Expose a generic way to export interfaces from TS files and convert them into prop types for JS files
 2. Not have any coupling to folder structures, declaration files or React components
 3. Not mutate input files

+## Thank yous

+* Big thanks to the [typescript-to-proptypes library](https://github.com/merceyz/typescript-to-proptypes) on which this is based.

+* Another shout out to [Material UI](https://github.com/mui-org/material-ui/blob/master/scripts/generateProptypes.ts) for exposing a script that implements the typescript-to-proptypes API that this project referenced.

 ## License